Work-Life Balance: What It Is and How to Achieve It

 Where can I make compromises?
 Where can’t I?
 Where have I been making too many compromises?

-What alternative actions can I take to ensure I am devoting enough time and energy to my goals and relationships?

-Where can I integrate my responsibilities to honour more than one simultaneously?
+Where can I integrate my responsibilities so I can honour more than one at the same time?

-Finally, once you understand what you can do to make a more manageable work-life balance, it’s time to implement those changes.
+Finally, once you have a better understanding of what you can do to create a more manageable work-life balance, it’s time to implement those changes.

 This step will be different for everyone.
-For some, it may mean setting firm boundaries at work about when you can be contacted whilst out of the office, whereas for others, it might mean scheduling personal time for self-care.
-Still, others might look for more flexible work that allows them to take parental leave when needed or control their work day with flexible hours.
+For some, it may mean setting firm boundaries at work about when you can be contacted while out of office.
+For others, it might mean scheduling personal time for self-care.
+Still, some people might look for more flexible work that allows them to take parental leave when needed or control their work day with flexible hours.

-Whatever actions you decide are needed to create a good work-life balance, you should be conscious that you will likely need to continue refining it over time.
-Big life changes take time, so reflecting on your approach and refining it periodically will probably be integral parts of the process.
+Whatever actions you decide are needed to create a good work-life balance, you should be conscious of the fact that you will likely need to continue refining them over time.
+Big life changes can take time, so reflecting on your approach and refining it periodically will likely be integral parts of the process.

-If you want to learn more about what you can do to achieve a healthy work-life balance, consider taking a flexible online course to identify your best approach.
-In some cases, you might even decide that a career change is the best option and, consequently, prepare for your new job by achieving a Professional Certificate.
+To learn more about what you can do to achieve a healthier work-life balance, consider taking a flexible online course to identify the best approach for you.
+If you decide that a career change is the best option try earning a Professional Certificate to prepare you for your new job.

 Editorial Team